molily/testing-angular/testing-components-with-children.md

 ---
 layout: chapter
-title: "Testing Components with children – Testing Angular"
+title: Testing Components with children
 description: How to write unit and integration tests for Components with children
 ---